Does Carhartt Shrink? The Truth About Carhartt Durability

 Ongoing Maintenance: Duck Canvas and Denim

 One of the defining characteristics of Carhartt duck canvas is that it breaks in and softens with repeated washing.
 Unlike many fabrics where washing degrades the garment, Carhartt canvas actually becomes more comfortable and supple over time.
-For this reason, many Carhartt owners deliberately machine dry their duck canvas garments — the heat and tumbling accelerate the break-in process.
+Many Carhartt owners use the dryer intentionally to accelerate the break-in process — the heat and tumbling soften stiff canvas more quickly.

 The trade-off is that each hot wash and high-heat dry cycle may contribute an additional fraction of a percent of shrinkage over the garment’s lifetime — typically 0.5–1% per cycle after the first wash.
 For canvas that has already pre-shrunk, this is negligible.
 For non-pre-washed canvas, the first wash is by far the most significant shrinkage event.